New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Keep your policy up to date

 Life events can impact who you’d like to designate as beneficiaries.
 For example, if you get married and have a child, you may want to add your spouse to the policy.
 On the other hand, you may want to remove your former spouse from the policy if you get divorced.
-Review your policy and circumstances regularly to ensure your beneficiary designations are up to date.
+Review your policy and circumstances regularly to help ensure your beneficiary designations are up to date.

 Keep your beneficiaries informed